 - Great seafood restaurants, shops and street sellers – soak it all in.

 Beira is Mozambique’s second largest city.
-Constructed north of the ancient town of Sofala, once one of the most important ports in Africa, Beira now hosts plenty of business travelers who land at the international airport and enjoy the range of comfortable conference venues and accommodation.
+Constructed north of the ancient town of Sofala, once one of the most important ports in Africa, Beira now hosts plenty of business travellers who land at the international airport and enjoy the range of comfortable conference venues and accommodation.
 During the 1950s and 60s, before the independence of Mozambique, Beira was a playground for rich Rhodesians but today, this important port city attracts few tourists.
-Those who do arrive, will discover a beautiful, but crumbling, city by the sea with great food and hospitality.
+Those who do arrive will discover a beautiful, but crumbling, city by the sea with great food and hospitality.
 The development of the port and railways to Zimbabwe and Malawi have placed the city of Beira firmly on the map.

 Tete is mainly a supply town and crossing point for business in the area.
 Tete accommodation and hotels are largely limited to business travellers as tourists rarely visit the area except for an overnight stop en route somewhere more interesting, or to go fishing in the Cahorra Bassa Dam.
 Tete is situated on the Zambezi River in northwest Mozambique and the site of one of only three bridges across the river in the entire country.
-The one kilometer long suspension bridge at Tete is the main crossing point of the Zambezi river in Mozambique, close to Cahora Dassa Dam.
+The one-kilometre long suspension bridge at Tete is the main crossing point of the Zambezi river in Mozambique, close to Cahora Dassa Dam.
 Tete means ‘reed’.

 Nampula is the capital city of Nampula Province in Mozambique and the third largest city in Mozambique after Maputo and Beira.
 It is home to the historical Ilha de Moçambique (Mozambique Island) which floats in the Indian Ocean some kilometres away.